-How Can Prison Consulting Help Me?
+How Can Federal Prison Consulting Help Me?

 Teaching prisoners how to survive goes beyond showing them how to carry themselves.
 After being charged with a Federal crime, you’re immediately flooded with tough questions and uncertainties.
 Your family and yourself included are feeling overwhelmed and dreading the possibility of being apart and not knowing what to expect.
 White collar offenders search for a prison consultant when a criminal indictment or the possibility of a prison sentence derails their sense of balance.
 The unknown is the scariest part of the process.
 I’ve been in your shoes and I wish I knew then what I know now.
 The Internet is overloaded with information that might not be correct or relevant in your situation.
 You need a federal prison consultant who has experienced your situation firsthand to help you out.

 I understand.
 You do not come from a criminal lifestyle and you don't have many places to turn for guidance.
-As a prison coach, I offer services in a number of ways.
+As a federal prison coach, I offer services in a number of ways.
 I can help you sort out fact from fiction and gain a sense of control over what’s happening in your life.
 When your loved ones and you know what to expect and how to increase your chances for the best possible outcome, sleep comes easier and the anxiety goes down.
 Information is power in this situation.

-The Blueprint Federal Prison Training Program
+The RDAP Dan Federal Prison Training Program

-Adjusting to prison life or life after prison is generally a time that marks new start.
+Adjusting to prison life or life after federal prison is generally a time that marks new start.
 The time following prison sentence can be full of opportunities and second chances, particularly when a former prisoner returns to the society ready for a new start.

 Studies show that offenders fare better on the outside after running through tricky situations they encounter over time, such as talking about their life in prison to potential employers.
 They also learn better social and problem solving skills that are helpful in navigating daily life.

-How RDAP Dan prepares you for sentencing
+How RDAP Dan prepares you for federal prison sentencing

 Dan provides instructions and coaching that will help you and your family navigate this process.